The Changeling Hypothesis/Premature Prediction

 But as to the central issue; that of the Changeling Hypothesis, Albus does drop hints.
 Even the fact that he was able to state with confidence from the outset that Voldemort was not dead is a strong suggestion that he knew perfectly well that there was at least one Horcrux already in the equation by 1981.
 The list of means that a wizard can use to ensure a degree of immortality has got to be even shorter than the list of what monsters are stone-turners.

 That Dumbledore was aware of something of what had taken place at Godric’s Hollow is suggested by his description, back as early as the first book in the series, of the late Professor Quirrell “sharing his soul with Lord Voldemort”.
 And Harry’s descriptions of what he had experienced through that scar, even in his first year, must have made Albus suspicious of the nature of that scar.
-For that matter, we even get a hint that Dumbledore was probably suspicious of the nature of that scar as early as the opening chapter of PS/SS.
+For that matter, we even get a hint that Dumbledore was already suspicious of the nature of that scar as early as the opening chapter of PS/SS.

 Consequently the infusion of a bit of Tom Riddle’s magical qualities served only to enhance the abilities of, rather than to divide or undermine the Potter child’s fundamental temperamental qualities and potential character